prioritizr/aoh/README.md

 the [*rredlist*](https://CRAN.R-project.org/package=rredlist) *R*
 package for further details.

+#### Optional system libraries

+The package can leverage the [Geospatial Data Abstraction Library (GDAL)](https://gdal.org/) to help reduce processing time.
+Although use of GDAL is optional, it can help improve computational performance when not using the preprocessed habitat classification and elevation data.
+Below we provide platform-specific instructions to install GDAL.

+##### *Windows*

+The easiest way to install GDAL is through [OSGeo4W](https://www.osgeo.org/).
+[Download the OSGeo4W installer](https://trac.osgeo.org/osgeo4w/), select the “Express Install” option, and then follow the prompts to complete the installation.
+After the installation process has finished, please restart your computer.
+If the *gdalUtils R* package cannot find GDAL, you may also need to update the `PATH` environmental variable so that it contains the folder path for GDAL (default folder path is `C:\OSGeo4W\bin`),

+##### *Ubuntu*

+The GDAL binary library need to be installed.
+For recent versions of Ubuntu (18.04 and later), this library is available through official repositories.
+It can be installed using the following system commands.

+    apt-get -y update
+    apt-get install -y gdal-bin

+##### *Linux*

+For Unix-alikes, `gdal` (&gt;= 3.0.2) are required.

+##### *MacOS*

+The easiest way to install the `gdal` library is using [HomeBrew](https://brew.sh/).
+After installing HomeBrew, the library can be installed using the following system commands.

+    brew install pkg-config
+    brew install gdal

 ### Usage

 Here we provide a short example for using the *aoh R* package.
 In this